 Configuring the load balancer

-With integrated or bundled load balancing, Anthos clusters on VMware automatically configures the load balancer with the VIPs that you specify in the cluster configuration file.
+With integrated or bundled load balancing, GKE on VMware automatically configures the load balancer with the VIPs that you specify in the cluster configuration file.
 With manual load balancing, you must configure your load balancer with the VIPs you have chosen.
 How you configure your load balancer depends on which load balancer you are using.
 For more information, see Enabling manual load balancing.

 Summary of preparing for load balancing